khulnasoft-lab/khulnasoft-ui/doc/contributing/gitlab_integration_test.md

 1. Get your GitLab MR merged.

-To help with this process, GitLab UI exposes a `create_integration_branch` manual CI job that will automatically create (or update) an integration branch in GitLab and install the `@gitlab/ui` development build.
+To help with this process, GitLab UI exposes a `create_integration_branch` manual CI job that will automatically create (or update) an integration branch and install the `@gitlab/ui` development build.

 ![Create integration branch CI job location](../images/create_integration_branch.png 'Create integration branch CI job location')